OnionIoT/Onion-Docs/Omega2/Kit-Guides/Starter/experiments/10-lcd-screen.md

 // [experiment with the i2c screen and see if it needs the resistors]
 // Gabe: the community member's tutorial has the screen hooked straight to the GPIOs, no pullups, but requires 5V power -->

-1. If you've taken apart your temperature sensor circuit, wire it back up according to the instructions in the [previous experiment](#starter-kit-reading-one-wire-temperature-sensor).
+The main sensor circuit is exactly the same as the [previous experiment](#starter-kit-temp-sensor).
+If you've already taken it apart, no worries, just wire it back up exactly as before and you'll be ready for the next step!

-1. Connect the pins from the I2C display to the Expansion Dock according to this table:
+Once you have the temperature sensor circuit up and ready, connect the pins from the I2C display to the Expansion Dock according to this table:

 | Display Pin | Expansion Dock |
 |---------|----------------|